agarwalgaurav811/Data-deduplication/README.md

 python main.py
 ```
 A file named "Deduplication output.csv" will be created in the data directory containing the outputs in clustered form.

-Star the repo if you like it :smile: